JakeFlasher/stackedit-app-data/testing.md

 ```
 The current implementation tracks the last occurrence of a **memory address** rather than the last occurrence of a **static load instruction**.
 In Constable's definition,.conditions are applied to **dynamic instances of the same static load instruction** (i.e.. sameprogram counter or instruction pointer ip).
 # Clarifications
-All the traces used are from CRC2, DPC3, where
+All the **traces** used are from CRC2, DPC3, where -o3 optimization is used when compiling these benchmarks.
+Also, **Constable** paper also showed the existence of global stable loads in off-the-shelf X86 binaries after -o3 optimization.
 ### Extending the concpets
 Store Instructions